Sleitnick/Knit/docs/controllers.md

 The `KnitInit` and `KnitStart` methods are optional lifecycle methods that can be added to any controller.
 For more info, check out the [service version](services.md#knitinit-and-knitstart) of this section (which has the same behavior) and the [execution model](executionmodel.md).

-These methods an be added just like any other method:
+These methods can be added just like any other method:

 ```lua
 function CameraController:KnitStart()